UCI-GDIM31/class-activities-smjsmsam/README.md

 Classes are categories and components are the items of that category.
 For example, a class would be animal, and components would be zebra, dog, cat, etc.

+### W4

+5: create private variable for jump force and set to 1

+22: calculate translation for z axis based on current position, how fast the object moves, and how much time has passed

+25: apply translation

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727